9.5 Science Exposure Overheads

 sequence 1,2,3,4 is more efficient than 3,4,1,2, because no backward motion is required.

-Starting in Cycle 30, several new policies will be in effect for G160M observations which are detailed in Section 9.5.1.
+New policies in effect for G160M observations are detailed in Section 9.5.1.
 In particular, G160M observations involve increased WAVECAL overheads, unless the G160M observations require the use of LP4.
 Figure 9.1 can be used to determine if G160M observations satisfy the requirements for an LP4 request.

 Table 9.5: Science Exposure Overhead Times.